 Indian Army Day is celebrated on 15 January every year.
 It is on this day that the first Indian took charge of the Indian Army as Commander-in-Chief.
 His name was General KM Cariappa, later Field Marshal.
-He took over from the last English head of Indian armed forces, General Sir Francis Robert Roy Bucher.
-In memory of this historic occasion, the Indian Army marks an auspicious occasion.
+He took over from the last English head of the Indian armed forces, General Sir Francis Robert Roy Bucher.
+In memory of this historic occasion, the nation observes Indian Army Day on January 15 every year.

-IAS aspirants can get the List of Important Days and Dates from the UPSC prelims perspective at the linked article.
+IAS aspirants can get the List of Important Days and Dates from the UPSC prelims perspective in the linked article.

 To know more about Indian Army Day and its details in the context of preparation for the UPSC exam, read below.